The 17 Best Corduroy Pants, Because What Else Would You Be Wearing This Fall

 The season isn't complete without them

-Which is why we need corduroy pants now more than ever.
-Allow the velvety, warm fabric to imbue not only your wardrobe but the entire season with that familiar feeling of warmth fall is meant to provide, especially when rendered in rich hues.
-With so many iterations and silhouettes of the cord pant now available, there’s no reason as to why you can’t wear them all season long.
+It’s for this exact reason that we need corduroy pants now more than ever.
+Allow the supple (yes, supple) fabric to imbue not only your wardrobe but the entire season with that familiar feeling of warmth fall is meant to provide, especially when rendered in rich hues — your chestnuts, olives, mochas, you understand.
+With so many iterations and silhouettes of the cord pant now available, there’s zero reason not to wear them all season long.

 Uniqlo Smart 2-Way Stretch Corduroy Ankle-Length Pants

 If you’ve recently taken your sock game to the next level, allow Uniqlo’s ankle-length cords to help you show it off.

 J.Crew Classic Straight-Fit Stretch Corduroy Pants

 Woven from a thin, 15-wale corduroy, J.Crew Classic Corduroy Pants skew more professional than professor.
 Their fit, inspired by cuts from the ’50s, sits slightly high on the waist, with a longer rise and easy leg to accommodate any offset proportion.

 Who needs double-knees when you can wear midnight-black corduroy instead?

 L.L.
 Bean Stretch Country Corduroy Pants